MetaR-Languages/MetaR/README.md

 The following snapshot illustrates how metaR simplifies data analysis: we call differentially expressed genes with edgeR, join the resulting table with the table of counts, and produce a heatmap for the top 5% differentially regulated genes:

 ![MetaR snapshot](http://campagnelab.org/files/MetaR_Better_Snapshot.png)

+Binary packages of MetaR are available  at the [JetBrains MPS Plugins Repository](https://plugins.jetbrains.com/plugin/7621-org-campagnelab-metar)